 Eric is out on the patio watering their many, many, many plants.
 Or, dare I say it, her plants.
 Until the moment of conception, anyway.

 ‘So… you’re pregnant?’
-I ask her, and my heart skips a beat or two as I wait.
+I ask her, and my heart skips a beat or two.

 ‘No, of course not.
 That can’t really happen,’ she laughs.
 ‘When he said January?
 That’s just what he knows.
 I didn’t have the heart to tell him the truth.’

-‘That it’s January now and no human can be pregnant for 12 months?’
+‘That it’s January now and no human can be pregnant for an entire year?’

 ‘Yeah, I guess.’

-I make little circles in my coffee with my teaspoon and think out loud.
+I make little circles in my coffee with my teaspoon, hoping to calm down.

 ‘This is so messed up, Sof.
 Why doesn’t he know basic things?’